AndriiHeonia/fast-compute/README.md

 fast-compute
 ============

-High-level JavaScript library for the parallel heterogeneous computing via WebCL (GPGPU).
+High-level JavaScript library for the parallel heterogeneous computing (GPGPU).